cop3402fall18/syllabus/README.md

 _All assignment submissions must go through GitHub Classroom, which requires a free GitHub [account](https://github.com/)._

+Please use your ucf email address and make it visible on you github profile.

 ## Meeting Times

 _Note: all times are in UCF's Eastern time zone; all dates are implicitly the course semester's year._